-When countries are symmetric, FTAs can be strong stumbling blocs but not strong building blocs.
+FTAs can be strong stumbling blocs but not strong building blocs.
 On one hand, global free trade is attained in the multilateralism game because each country views the world market as attractive enough that it does not veto a direct move to global free trade.
-On the other hand, global free trade is attained in the bilateralism game only when the discount factor is sufficiently small because then an insider's fear of future preference erosion is small relative to the myopic attractiveness of exchanging further reciprocal market access and becoming the hub.
+On the other hand, as discussed above, global free trade is attained in the bilateralism game only when the discount factor is sufficiently small because then an insider's fear of future concession diversion is small relative to the myopic attractiveness of exchanging further reciprocal market access and becoming the hub.
 Thus, FTAs are strong stumbling blocs and prevent global free trade when the discount factor exceeds a threshold.

 More generally, the role of FTAs depends crucially on asymmetries.
-To model asymmetry, I assume countries can be ranked in terms of their "attractiveness" as FTA partners based on a scalar parameter α .
+To model asymmetry, I assume a parameter α determines a country's "attractiveness" as an FTA partner.
 This interpretation includes, among others, market size or technology asymmetries.
-For want of better terminology, I interpret countries with a higher α as being "larger".
-FTAs are strong stumbling blocs, preventing global free trade, with two larger countries and one smaller country.
-Here, the largest country views the world market as attractive enough that it does not veto global free trade in the multilateralism game.
-But, the value of reciprocal preferential access protected by the two largest countries as insiders is high which generates a strong fear of preference erosion (i.e. low critical discount factor) and prevents global free trade from emerging in the bilateralism game for a large range of the discount factor.
-Thus, FTAs are strong stumbling blocs and prevent global free trade with two (sufficiently) larger countries and one (sufficiently) smaller country.
+For want of better terminology, I interpret countries with a higher α as "larger".
+Asymmetry has intuitive implications for the outcome of the multilateralism game.
+Global free trade emerges with two larger countries and one smaller country because the larger country views the world market as attractive enough that it does not veto global free trade.
+However, global free trade does not emerge with two smaller countries and one larger country because the largest country views the world market as too small and vetoes global free trade.